-Besides the high spring flows of Alternative F and HFEs under all alternatives, operational changes within long-term strategies seem to have minimal effect on the number of days per year flows would be >23,200 cfs.
-Long-term strategy B2 includes tests of hydropower improvement flows (i.e., operations with wider water release fluctuations in high electrical demand months than the base operations of B1).
+Besides the high spring flows of Alternative F and HFEs under all alternatives, operational changes within long-term strategies seem to have minimal effect on the number of days per year during which flows would be >23,200 cfs.
+Long-term strategy B2 includes tests of hydropower improvement flows (i.e., operations with wider water release fluctuations in high electrical demand months than the base operations of long-term strategy B1).
 Although hydropower improvement flows increase within-day flow fluctuations, in most cases, the altered maximum flow does not exceed 22,000 cfs.
 Therefore, long-term strategies B1 and B2 have nearly identical values and are not significantly different.
 Long-term strategies C2, D3, E2, and E5 all have low summer flows.
-Low summer flows result in higher flows at other times of year, but do not affect the number of days per year flows would be >23,200 cfs, and these long-term strategies will not have any effect on this metric.
+Low summer flows result in higher flows at other times of year, but do not affect the number of days per year during which flows would be >23,200 cfs, and these long-term strategies will not have any effect on this metric.
 TMFs would also have minimal effect on this metric.

-Although there are differences among alternatives in the number of HFEs (Figure H-2), these differences have little effect on the number of days per year flows would be >23,200 cfs.
-This occurs because HFEs are relatively short (Figure H-5), and the large volume released under the HFE must be compensated by releasing less water at other times of the year (Figure H-6).
+Although the number of HFEs (Figure H-2) in the alternatives differ, these differences have little effect on the number of days per year during which flows would be >23,200 cfs.
+This occurs because HFEs are relatively short (Figure H-5), and the large volume released under the HFE must be compensated for by releasing less water at other times of the year (Figure H-6).
+Because all alternatives must release the same annual volume of water, alternatives with HFEs may have lower releases at other times of years than those without.
+The effect on the metric would be greater in years of high volume (≥ 10 maf) when equalization flows would be implemented according to the Interim Guidelines (Reclamation 2007).